The Complete Guide to Sales Call Scoring

 The final moments of your sales call determine whether you win or lose the deal....

-First 30 Seconds of a Sales Call: 14 Make-or-Break Strategies
+First 30 Seconds of a Sales Call (Nail These)

 The first 30 seconds determine if your prospect stays engaged or mentally checks...